New upper bounds for spherical codes and packings: Abstract

 \section{Abstract}

 We improve the previously best known upper bounds on the sizes of $\theta$-spherical codes for every $\theta<\theta^*\approx 62.997^{\circ}$ at least by a factor of $0.4325$, in sufficiently high dimensions.
 Furthermore, for sphere packing densities in dimensions $n\geq 2000$ we have an improvement at least by a factor of $0.4325+\frac{51}{n}$.
-Our method also breaks many non-numerical sphere packing density bounds in small dimensions.
-Apart from Cohn and Zhao's~\cite{CohnZhao} improvement on the geometric average of Levenshtein's bound~\cite{Leven79} over all sufficiently high dimensions by a factor of $0.79,$ our work is the first improvement for each dimension since the work of Kabatyanskii and Levenshtein~\cite{KL} and its later improvement by Levenshtein~\cite{Leven79}.
-Moreover, we generalize Levenshtein's optimal polynomials and provide explicit formulae for them that may be of independent interest.
-For $0<\theta<\theta^*,$ we construct a test function for Delsarte's linear programing problem for $\theta$-spherical codes with exponentially improved factor in dimension compared to previous test functions.
+Our method also breaks many non-numerical sphere packing density bounds in smaller dimensions.
+This is the first such improvement for each dimension since the work of Kabatyanskii and Levenshtein~\cite{KL} and its later improvement by Levenshtein~\cite{Leven79}.
+Novelties of this paper include the analysis of triple correlations, usage of the concentration of mass in high dimensions, and the study of the spacings between the roots of Jacobi polynomials.